a-lancho/a-lancho.github.io/_posts/2023-09-07-blog-post_icassp_RF_challenge.md

 As part of the USAF-MIT AI ACCELERATOR, we aim to inspire the RF community to create AI-driven solutions.
 Let's explore contemporary ideas and novel ML techniques to enhance spectral awareness and tackle interference rejection challenges.

-Learn more about this exciting journey here: [https://rfchallenge.mit.edu/icassp24-single-channel/](https://rfchallenge.mit.edu/icassp24-single-channel/)
+Learn more about this exciting challenge here: [https://rfchallenge.mit.edu/icassp24-single-channel/](https://rfchallenge.mit.edu/icassp24-single-channel/)